 Dr. William “Peter” Derck was born on the 12th of October, 1866.
-According to the 1871 census, his parents Daniel Derck and the former Rebecca McMillan lived in Bothwell, Howard Twp, Kent County.
+According to the 1871 census, his parents Daniel Derck and the former Rebecca McMillan lived in Bothwell, Howard Twp, in Kent County.
 His father was a wagon maker.
-By 1881, the Derck family had moved to Harwich Twp. and Dr. Derck was a public school teacher, saving money to attend medical school.
+By 1881, the Derck family had moved to Harwich Twp (Kent County) and Dr. Derck was a public school teacher, saving money to attend medical school.

 After completing medical school Dr. Derck, set up his medical practice in Chatham.
 His practice was advertised in the 1895-1896 Chatham Business Directory.
 The office was located at 14 St. George Street.